payallal/sayordie/Readme.md

 If you're NOT Simon Perrault, follow the next few steps before you get to step 14.

-5. Sign up for a Google Cloud account here: https://cloud.google.com/
+5. Sign up for a Google Cloud account [here](https://cloud.google.com/)
 6. Once you're signed up, go to your Google Cloud Console and create a new project.
 Name it as you like!
 7. Under the Getting Started card on your dashboard, select 'Enable APIs and get credentials such as keys'
 ![alt text](https://github.com/payallal/sayordie/blob/master/ReadMeAssets/Step7.png)